codesandbox/codesandbox-client/packages/homepage/content/docs/2-custom-npm-registry.md

 ### Specific Scopes

-When enabling this option, we will only use your private registry for the packages that are behind the specified scopes.
-For example, if you have defined `@acme` as an enabled scope, we will only use the registry to fetch packages that have this scope (like `@acme/design-system`).
+We only use your private registry for the packages that are behind specified scopes.
+For example, if you defined `@acme` as an enabled scope, we only use the registry to fetch packages that have this scope (like `@acme/design-system`).
 For all other packages we'll use the public registry.

-Enabling the private registry only for specific scopes will make your sandboxes faster, as we can only store caches and optimizations for packages in the public registry.

 ## Security